awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups-configure-advanced-options.md

 You must have already created the alarm in CloudWatch before you can add it to a deployment group\.

-1. To add alarm monitoring to the deployment group, choose **Add alarm**\.
+1. To add alarm monitoring to the deployment group, in **Alarms**, choose **Add alarm**\.

-1. In **Alarm name**, type the name of a CloudWatch alarm you have already set up to monitor this deployment\.
+1. Enter the name of a CloudWatch alarm you have already set up to monitor this deployment\.

    You must enter the CloudWatch alarm exactly as it was created in CloudWatch\.
 To view a list of alarms, open the CloudWatch console at [https://console.aws.amazon.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/), and then choose **ALARM**\.